-Community Facilities and Local Services - Public locations that meet a range of community needs such as providing support services, public information, and space for group activities.
+Community Facilities and Local Services - Public locations that services, public information, and space for group activities.
 Includes local shops, places of worship, public houses, education facilities, heath and care facilities, libraries, emergency services, and community centres.

 Community Infrastructure Levy - A levy allowing local authorities to raise funds from owners or developers of land undertaking new building projects in their area.